sigmacomputing/sigmaquickstarts/site/sigmaguides/src/snowflake_snowpark_udf_python/snowflake_snowpark_udf_python.md

 ## **Create a Python Environment**
 Duration: 20

-Since we installed MiniConda, every available Conda package is not present in our system.
+Since we installed Miniconda, every available Conda package is not present in our system.
 While this saves install time and saves disk-space, we will have to be aware that each VScode project will need to have required package dependencies installed at runtime.

 We could solve this by installing packages globally but we prefer to avoid that and maintain tight control of our development environment.